akos-sereg/esp32-obd2-v2/README.md

 - There is a led strip (3 green, 1 yellow, 1 red) which is supposed to display the Engine Load
 - LCD display shows more information, based on it's mode set by up / down buttons
+  - Fuel: distance to empty in KMs, fuel level in Liters
+  - Engine Coolant: coolant temperature in Celsius.
+Although the car has a built-in gauge on the main dashboard that shows the coolant temperature, that value is not reliable: according to the built-in gauge, engine coolant reaches 90 C much faster than the real value read from OBD2.
+Also, when the car is climbing uphill, and the weather is hot outside, it keeps displaying ~90 C, but the real coolant temperature can easily go up to 107 C (which is normal, as coolant is under pressure).
+  Probably the car's manufacturer does not want to shock the driver by displaying the real coolant temperature.
+  - Battery health in Volts.
+In case the voltage drops under 11.8 V, the battery can still operate (eg. ignition still works), but the battery is close to its end of life.

 ### Buttons